LibrariesHacked/library-carpentry/introduction-to-git/group-exercise-version-control.md

 Task
 ----

 To understand more about why Git and GitHub can be useful we're going to discuss how we all currently store documents and data.
-Particularly where we require collaboration on those documents, including seeing when changes have been made, what they were and by who.
+Particularly where we require collaboration on those documents, including knowing when changes have been made, what they were and by who.

 ### Part A: 20 minutes